-The problem with a rental customer by force is that this customer will have a post-purchase dissonance after 8-9 months when they realize that they paid the entire cost of the product and they actually don’t own the product.
+The problem with a rental customer by force is that this customer will have a post-purchase dissonance after 8-9 months when they realize that they are paying a significant cost of the product and they actually don’t own the product.
 Additionally, they actually have to pay rentals to continue using the furniture.
-It is at this stage that these customers feel that it is principally wrong of the rental company to not let ownership when he or she has practically paid for the value of the product.
+It is at this stage that these customers feel that it is principally wrong of the rental company to not let ownership when he or she has practically paid for the value of the product after 15-16 months.
 This feeling of immorality and injustice causes people to default on future payments or return the product when they mentally project it.
 Typically, this realization comes around 8-9 months of duration.
 Refer this link to actually see a live example of this situation.
 To cater to these customers’ dissonance, rental commerce companies should provide a rent-to-buy option or an option to have credits that can be used to buy other furniture, credits that accumulate with increasing number of monthly rentals paid.
 Of course, the company can say that it is well known to the customer that there is no rent-to-buy option when the customer is renting the product itself.
 However, a rental customer by force never knows very clearly how he or she is going to feel about the furniture after paying certain monthly payouts.
 This causes dissonance in the customer because the customer was not driven by choice in the first place and, therefore, it is only justifiable for the rental by force customer to ask for an option to own the product.
 Type A and B customers specifically might look for options to own the product after a certain a period of rentals.
 The option-to-own the product should be available to customers at any point of time of rental, removing the post-rental dissonance in the customers and providing that extra convenience to convert the same furniture from rental to own.

 How are these customers different in terms of what they want?